datapro4hire/Water/docs/README.md

 ### Exploratory Data Analysis
-I identified the Target variable and performed some basic statistical analysis.
-As a result, I selected Linear Regression as my baseline model.
+We acquired data from the Government of Canada.
+We proceeded to clean and gemerate preliminary visualizations.
+This is large dataset spanning over 2 decades, based on multiple samplings accross Canada.
+We found the database to be rather intricate.

 ### Preprocessing
-Over the next few days, I will work on modelling and so far I have selected: Linear Regression, Randon Forest, and Adaboost.
+As we continued to analyze the date, we derived insights, andselected a baseline model.
+We also applied Feature Engineering.

 ### Advanced Modelling
 Given that our data is continuous and categorical, we chose regressors Models, including: Linear Regression, Random Forest Regressor, AdaBoost, Gradient Booster Regressor, and XGBoost.
-Although Linear Regression gave us excellent model performance, it also has a low score in AUROC (Measure of prediction power) and low scoresin Training Time.
-Gradient Booster Regressor, on the other hand gave us poor model fit.
-Hence, we proceeded to fine tune Random Fores, AdaBoost and XGBoost only.

 ### Models Comparisons
-Feature enginnering, ML Pipeline, and Dashboard.
+Although Linear Regression gave us excellent model performance, it also has a low score in AUROC (Measure of prediction power) and low scores in Training Time.
+Gradient Booster Regressor, on the other hand gave us poor model fit.
+For that reason, selected Random Forest Regressor, AdaBoost, and XGBoost to experiment with different parameters in order to fine tune said models.

 ### Conclusion and Call to Action
 TBD/In Progress